davosian/home-cluster-v2/README.md

 Repeat the above steps for all clients.

+### Initial Backup

+At this point, it is a good idea to create snapshots of the VMs using the [Hetzner Web UI](https://console.hetzner.cloud/).
+This way, it is easy to go back to this state should you have to start over.

 ### Nomad, Consul and Vault installation

 The installation is meant to be highly available so that if one of the servers goes down, the system should still function properly.